 Santa Ynez Valley

 Chances are you’ve heard of Las Vegas, the party capital of the US known for its neon lights, opulent hotels, and flashy casinos.
-If you’re craving a weekend of extravagant wild nights and gambling, then you truly can’t top Vegas!
+If you’re craving a weekend of extravagant wild nights and gambling, then you truly can’t top the many fun things to do in Vegas!

 The city is famous for bachelor and bachelorette parties, but you don’t need to wait for one to enjoy Sin City when it’s only a 5.5 drive from San Diego (though the drive home may be quiet and slightly painful).